home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 {% details "Concept to split Battery power value into individual import-export power values" %}

 The concept is to first sum all battery Power values using a combine state helper.
-Then track value changes of the summed value entity, add positive changes to a battery_charge power entity and add negative changes to a battery_discharge discharge entity.
+Then track value changes of the summed value entity, add positive changes to a battery_charge power entity and add negative changes to a battery_discharge power entity.

 {% raw %}